restic/restic/doc/design.rst

 -  Determine from where you create your backups (i.e., the location where the requests originate).
 -  Determine where you store your backups (i.e., which provider/target system).
--  Infer the size of backups by using creation timestamps of repository objects.
+-  Infer the size of backups by observing network traffic.

 The following are examples of the implications associated with violating some of the aforementioned assumptions.